ibexa/documentation-developer/docs/users/user_management.md

 ### Revoking passwords

 In case of a security situation such as a data leakage, you may need to force users to change their passwords.
-You can do it with the help of the `ibexa:user:expire-password`, which revokes the passwords for specific users, User Groups or user users belonging to the chosen Content Type.
+You can do it with the help of the `ibexa:user:expire-password` command, which revokes the passwords for specific users, User Groups or users belonging to the chosen Content Type.

 To select which users to revoke passwords for, use one of the following options with the command: